 3. Using a hand or stand mixer, beat egg whites and pinch of salt in another medium bowl until soft peaks form.

-5. Using a spatula, fold 1/4 of beaten whites into chocolate mixture to lighten.
-Gently fold remaining whites into chocolate just until incorporated.
+5. Using a spatula, fold ¼ of the beaten whites into the chocolate mixture to lighten it.
+Gently fold the remaining whites into the chocolate just until incorporated.

 6. Divide mousse among 4 bowls.
-Cover and chill about 4 hours.
-Garnish with a dollop of whipped cream, berries and mint to serve.
+Cover and chill for about 4 hours.
+Garnish with a dollop of whipped cream, berries, and mint to serve.

 Nutrition Information: